-Classic Japanese Bikes includes a section on Café Racers.
+Classic Japanese Bikes includes a few pages on Café Racers.
+They seem to be the most popular mods of an ever-changing classic bike landscape.
 With emphasis on the Honda CB line and Kawasakis' Z1, KZ900 and KZ1000 specials,as well as the Yamaha XS models etc, this is where shadetree mechanics and backyard bodgers are at their most creative and inspired.

 Lately smaller displacement Hondas are becoming popular cafe racer conversion favourites.
 Simply put they're cheap to buy, Honda still has lots of OEM parts available and with cc restrictions in Japan, they're the only alternative.

 There are some real pros doing amazing things with ratty barn bikes and these can serve as an inspiration to those thinking of ditching their old, neglected rides.